How Does an Oral HIV Test Work?

 Does OraQuick detect HIV in saliva?

 Not in the way most people think.
-It detects HIV antibodies in oral fluid collected from the gums.
+It detects HIV antibodies in oral fluid collected from the gums, not whole HIV virus floating in spit.

 What causes the T line to appear?